Written by Mildred Delgado

 The most common archetype of manifestation of psychopaths is in the serial killer.
 During the 60s and 70s, serial killers were at the forefront of the public mind.
 Shortly thereafter names like the Zodiac Killer, John Wayne Gacy, Ted Bundy, and The Son Of Sam killer became household names.

 In the early 2000s and beyond, serial killers became the focus of many popular TV series and documentaries.
 Numerous books have been written on the subject, both academic and for popular consumption and the interest does not seem to be waning.

 The truth is, whether it be an old boss, co-worker, friend, or partner, most people have known a psychopath.
 Not all psychopaths or sociopaths turn out to be murderers and criminals, some people are able to harness their complete disregard for others to their advantage and achieve success in certain environments.

-Throughout human evolution, certain traits have been selected for because they are useful.
-Having a level, or at least being capable of, narcissism, aggression, and a “me first” attitude do have its advantages at times.
+Throughout human evolution, certain traits have been selected because they are useful.
+Having a level, or at least being capable of, narcissism, aggression, and a “me first” attitude does have its advantages at times.